ibm-cloud-docs/openshift/ts-sbd-cluster-create-quota.md

 [Virtual Private Cloud]{: tag-vpc}
 [4.15 and later]{: tag-red}

+Troubleshoot cluster creation quota errors when using Satellite storage.
+{: shortdesc}

 After you create a VPC cluster, your worker nodes are stuck in the `Provision_pending` state with the message `Pending security group creation` .